Newex/solidTUS/README.md

 Environment variables are named as `SolidTUS__DirectoryPath` with a double underscore (so they also can be read from a linux environment).
 See [Microsofts documentation for naming](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0#naming-of-environment-variables)

 ## Contexts
 The injected context classes are excluded from ModelBinding but do show up in Swagger SwashBuckle.
-Excluding the contexts from the Swagger document, will be left as an exercise for the reader.
+To exclude from Swagger SwashBuckle you can annotate the contexts with the `FromServices`-attribute.

 ### TusUploadContext
 Is responsible for starting or terminating the upload.
 A termination is a premature ending and signals to the client that the upload has been terminated.